One of the real places behind the ‘scene’, or an EXPOSURE TEASER…

 I set out at a brisk pace with a new spring in my step, energized by the prospect of widening my horizons even if only from behind a cup of coffee or the lens of a camera.

 The lake cottage sits at the end of a private lane more than half a kilometer away from the main road, le Chemin de la Rivière, the linear park intersects.
 I love the tranquility this place exudes, nestled deep into the forest.
 Here, I don’t feel as acutely the relentless silence cocooning me from the outside, within.
-Not in the oppressive way I felt while in Montréal, I realize, leaving me dependant on others.
-Losing one of my main sensory perceptions used to leave my nerves in a constant state of high alertness over there, keeping me off-balance, and it’s nice to be able to relax my guard from time to time, and go with the flow, carefree.
+Not in the oppressive way I felt while in Montréal, leaving me dependent on others.
+Losing one of my main sensory perceptions used to leave my nerves in a constant state of high alertness, keeping me off-balance, and it’s nice to be able to relax my guard from time to time, and go with the flow, carefree.

-However, being so far out in the woods is also the reason why the local cable company is unable to supply my rented cottage with high speed internet.
-Not unless the owners are ready to foot the bill for the heavy infrastructure required to bring cable up there, whether aerial or subterranean, anyway.
-And the signal for a satellite dish is close to nil at best, according to them; the small lake surrounded from all sides by woodsy mountains and granite cliffs.
+However, being so far out in the woods is also the reason why the local cable company is unable to supply my rented cottage with high-speed internet.
+Not unless the owners are ready to foot the bill for the heavy infrastructure required to bring cable up.
+And the signal for a satellite dish is close to nil at best, according to them, the small lake surrounded from all sides by woodsy mountains and granite cliffs.

 I don’t really mind, but I can’t say the same for P.O.
 That guy almost had a stroke upon learning from the tech guy online that there was no internet connection to be had where I lived.

-Harry is high maintenance and power hungry, I wrote to P.O. by the next session, following the first time it happened less than an hour into it, shrugging it off as, a male thing come to think of it.
+Harry is high maintenance and power hungry, I wrote to P.O. during our last session, following the first time it happened less than an hour into it, shrugging it off as, a male thing come to think of it.

 Unimpressive, was his reply.

 You almost earned a no comment from the peanut gallery with that one.
 Almost.
 But not quite.
 At the most, you get a free pass (just this once, mind you) for your ‘male thing’ comment, but that’s all.
 Let’s not confuse high maintenance with high tech, here, a marvel of computer engineering!
-Artificial intelligence at its finest.
 Furthermore, may I point out that poor Harry is the antithesis of power hungry.
-Give the guy a break.
+Give him a break.
 He burns off energy trying to keep up with your demands while you leave him unplugged and unstable.